BunnyNoBugs/arxiv-rag/README.md

 **Validation**

-The validation of the RAG was conducted with LLM-as-judge method using Judging LLM: Mistral Large.
+The validation of the RAG was conducted with LLM-as-judge method using Mistral Large.
 The system gave:

 - Response vs reference answer: 0.89